AnnaDearman/MSc_main_project_Polygenic_scores_and_antidepressant_response/README.md

 I have not yet produced a proper allele frequency plot.
 The plot produced in pre_imp_03.sh is not sufficient.

 *STEP_02_GWAS_QC_post-imputation

+The order in which these scripts should be run is:

+post_imp_01.sh, post_imp_02.sh, post_imp_03.sh, post_imp_04.sh
+These scripts unpack your imputed data, run diagnostic plots with IC, run some PLINK commands, and replace the SNP IDs using Annovar.
+I adapted one of my supervisor's previous scripts to run the PLINK commands, but I figured out how to use the other tools myself.

 *STEP_03_Power_calculations